SupraSummus/pgspawn/README.md

 PGSpawn
 =======

-Dead simple utility for spawning graph of processes connected by pipes in UNIX system.
-Each process is being equiped with specified UNIX pipes at specified file descriptors.
+Dead simple utility for spawning graph of processes connected by streams in UNIX system.
+Each process is being equiped with specified UNIX pipes and sockets at specified file descriptors.
 Whole graph description is contained in a YAML file.

 `pgspawn` is awesome!
 Why?
 Here are some arguments for it: